 2. Move to a State without Estate Taxes

 Remember – you have federal AND state estate taxes if you live in one of the states that charges one.
-Again, see this article for a list of all the states that charge estate taxes to help you with how to avoid estate tax.
+Again, see above for a list of the states that charge estate taxes, to help you with how to avoid estate tax.

 If you do live in one of these states, the simplest way to avoid paying the state estate tax is to move.

 Now, if you own multiple properties in that state, be careful.
 Your residency status can be up for debate and might land you in court if you try to avoid the state tax.
 Many have done so, and lost.
-Learn how to determine residency to avoid double taxation.
+It’s crucial to learn how to determine residency to avoid double taxation on your taxable income.

 3. Give Money to People While You Still Can

-Would you rather give your money to your loved ones, causes near and dear to your heart, or to the government?
-You can start giving money to your heirs now, and it will reduce the value of your estate.
-If you can give enough away to stay below certain limits, you can reduce your estate taxes owed.
+What you would prefer to do is give your money to loved ones; secondly, the causes nearest and dearest to your heart now.
+The estate will immediately be reduced one way or the other through your gifts to your heirs.
+If you can give enough away to stay below certain limits, you can reduce the estate taxes you owe.

-For example, suppose your estate is worth $15 million right now, and you don’t expect it to change much because you’re spending at an enjoyably high level, but also still earn good investment and other income to make up for it.
+For example, if your estate is worth $15 million right now, and you don’t expect it to change much because you’re spending at an enjoyably high level but also still earn well on your investments and other income to make up for it.

 As part of how to avoid estate tax, start gifting money to family and friends – up to $15,000 per person per year, or $30,000 if married – and if you can get your estate value down below the exemption, you can avoid paying estate taxes later.
 Just keep in mind that these gifts do not count against your $11.58 million exemption.

-If you’d like to talk to someone more knowledgeable about gifting and its impact on estate taxes, specifically as it applies to ultra-high net worth investors, contact Hutch Ashoo, Co-Founder of Pillar Wealth Management at the phone number or email address below.
+If you would like to talk to someone who is highly knowledgeable on gifting and its effects on estate taxes, especially for high net worth investors, contact Hutch Ashoo Co- founder of Pillar Wealth Management, using the below phone number or email address.
 Hutch can give you the advice you need.

-4. Set Up an Irrevocable Life Insurance Trust (ILIT)
+4. Set Up an ILIT, an Irrevocable Life Insurance Trust

-This type of trust ensures that after one spouse dies, the surviving spouse doesn’t get hit with a huge estate tax bill as a result of the death benefit.
+This kind of trust ensures that after the death of a spouse, the surviving spouse doesn’t inherit a big estate tax penalty.

 For instance, suppose your family has a $50 million estate and each spouse has a $10 million life insurance policy.
 When the first spouse dies, if the other spouse is the beneficiary, they will get the $10 million benefit.
 But now the estate is worth $60 million. $4 million of that increase is essentially earmarked for the estate tax before you even see a dime of it.